-Sec, 29.
-A soljcitor shall be elected for each judicial district by the qualified voters thereof, as is prescribed for members of the General Assembly, who shall hold office for the term of four years, and prosecute on behalf of the State, in all criminal actions in the Superior Courts, and advise the officers of justice in his dis-Sec.
-30. In each county a Sheriff and Coroner, sha'l be elected by the qualified voters thereof, as is pre-scribed for members of the General Assembly, and shall hold their offices for two years.
-In each township there shall be a Constable elected in like manner by the voters thereof, who shall hold his office for two years.
-When there is no coroner in the county, the Clerk of the Superior Court for the county may appoint one for special cases.
-In case of a vacancy existing for any cause, in any of the offices created by this section, the Commissioners for the county may appoint to such office for the unexpired term.
+Sec.
+27. The General Assembly may provide by law that the judges of the Superior Courts, instead of being elected by the voters of the whole State, as is here en provided for, shall be elected by the voters of their respective districts, office for the term of four years, and prosecute on behalf of the State, in all criminal actions in the Superior Courts, and advise the officers of justice in his disthe Superior Court for the county may appoint one for special cases.
+In case of a vacancy existing for any cause, in any of the offices created by this section, the Commissioners for the county may appoint to such ofday in April and September.